Lee Gold: Role-playing games

+In May 2025 the game company Chaosium reported that Gold had stopped publishing Alarums and Excursions "just shy of its 50th anniversary, and [after] over 590 monthly issues."

 Professional Works

 Her professional credits in the RPG field include Land of the Rising Sun and Lands of Adventure, published by Fantasy Games Unlimited; GURPS Japan, published by Steve Jackson Games; and Vikings, published by Iron Crown Enterprises.
-Land of the Rising Sun (1980) was a Japanese-themed role-playing game using the Chivalry & Sorcery game system, and Lands of Adventure (1983) used a game system meant for historical fantasy role-playing games.
+Land of the Rising Sun (1980) was a Japanese-themed role-playing game using the Chivalry & Sorcery game system, and Lands of Adventure (1983) was a game system meant for both historical fantasy and Science Fiction-based role-playing games.